-- An individual must use his/her own discretion about when he or she must engage a shooter for survival. - Generally, one can lie motionless and pretend to be unconscious or confront the individual. - Make a plan as to how you will survive the situation. - Make a total commitment to action and act as a team with others if possible. - Do whatever is necessary to survive the situation.
+- An individual must use their own discretion about when they must engage a shooter for survival. - Generally, one can lie motionless and pretend to be unconscious or confront the individual. - Make a plan as to how you will survive the situation. - Make a total commitment to action and act as a team with others if possible. - Do whatever is necessary to survive the situation.